Thursday, December 16, 2010

 Painting the Chattahoochee

 A friend and I met to paint at the Jones Bridge Park in Norcross, GA. a week ago.
 I bravely took my oil pastels to the site since the weather had turned a bit cooler.
 While painting I took pics of each step so that I could create a demo from the painting.
 Of course one never knows when one begins if the painting will be worthy of a demo or not....but no matter.
 The light was clear, the sky cloudy, the wind breezy but not too strong, and winter geese flew in an around us as we painted.
 Wonderful autumn weather!
-Here are a few pics that better tell the story....
+Here is the finished painting that better tells the story....

 Wednesday, October 28, 2009